davegreen/davegreen.github.io/_posts/2018-08-09-sccm-cache-size-and-client-content-control.md

 For both of these things, I used my trusty friend PowerShell to load the SCCM client management COM object, then expand or clear the client content.
 Big thanks to both [OzThe2](https://fearthemonkey.co.uk/how-to-change-the-ccmcache-size-using-powershell/) and [kittiah](https://www.reddit.com/r/SCCM/comments/4mx9h9/clean_ccmcache_on_a_regular_schedule/d3z8px0/?context=3) on reddit for the info, near enough just altered things into functions to make my deployment tidier.

 Here's the clean cache script merged into the function.
-For the cachs size script, see [here](https://github.com/ozthe2/Powershell/blob/master/SCCM/SetCCMCacheSize):
+For the cache size script, see [here](https://github.com/ozthe2/Powershell/blob/master/SCCM/SetCCMCacheSize):

 ```powershell
 #Requires -RunAsAdministrator